mampfes/hacs_waste_collection_schedule/doc/source/ics.md

   * Go to [Bromley Bin Collection](https://recyclingservices.bromley.gov.uk/waste)
   * Enter your post code, then select your address from the dropdown.
 The results page will show your collection schedule.
   * Your unique code can be found in the URL, eg: *recyclingservices.bromley.gov.uk/waste/`6261994`*
-  * You can either use the folowing link and replace your ID, or copy the link address on the "Add to you calendar" link: *https://recyclingservices.bromley.gov.uk/waste/6261994/calendar.ics*
+  * You can either use the following link and replace your ID, or copy the link address on the "Add to you calendar" link: *https://recyclingservices.bromley.gov.uk/waste/6261994/calendar.ics*

 Note:
    * This has been designed to break each bin collection into different sensors.